samvera/bulkrax/CONTRIBUTING.md

 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.
-* When you are ready to submit a pull request
+* When you are ready to, submit a pull request

 ### Submitting Changes